Ann Lynn enjoys thrift shopping and selling fabric scraps for profit.

 Shipping costs vary on where you sell your items.
 Be sure to research the cost.
-It will take a bit of trial and error but hopefully you have sold your bundle for enough of a profit that if you lose a dollar or two on shipping you're not falling backwards.
+It will take a bit of trial and error but hopefully, you have sold your bundle for enough of a profit that if you lose a dollar or two on shipping you're not falling backward.

 Be sure to shop at thrift stores that support causes you are passionate about.
 Many mom and pop shops are simply running a business and not supporting any charities with your money.
 I would research the stores, as you could be visiting them often.
 It's just a warm fuzzy when you know your purchase is helping the world.

 © 2017 Ann Lynn